 “They first pulled away our banner, then started tearing our clothes and kicking us.
-I was kicked several times in my back,” said Elzbieta, one of the activists.
+I was kicked several times in my back,” Elzbieta, one of the women.

-Authorities decided to close the investigation of the attack against the women with an absurd justification.
-Adding insult to injury, the women were charged and found guilty of obstructing a lawful assembly.
+Authorities initially decided to close the investigation into the attack against the women with an absurd justification.
+After the women appealed the decision, on 13 February 2018 a judge ordered the investigation into the violence to be re-opened.
+However, adding insult to injury, soon after the attack, the women were themselves charged and found guilty and fined for obstructing a lawful assembly.

 The measures taken by the authorities are deeply worrying.
-Fines, prosecution and lack of protection by police pose a direct threat on people’s right to protest and have a chilling effect on anyone who wishes to express their views or criticize the government.
+Fines, prosecutions and lack of protection by police pose a direct threat to people’s right to protest and have a chilling effect on anyone who wishes to express their views or criticise the government.